zf9/RadioBot.live/README.md

 Private/Personal Usage Only
 If you use this code, you must not upload your bot to any discord bot list websites!

-I didn't make the YT/Spotify/filters/player part, a friend gave that to me.
+I was given the Player/Filters/YouTube part of this bot by a friend.
+I do not take credit for these.
 Node modules used.

     "@discordjs/opus": "^0.3.3",